|MapGazer – Using Routes|

 Routes can be loaded from or saved to GPX files.

 To load a GPX file, use the Marks → Load marks from GPX file menu item (or press the ‘L’ key).
 This will open a dialog which you can use to select the GPX file to open.
-Any marks (tracks, routes, waypoints, and areas) in the file will then immediately be shown on the map (you may have to zoom or change the map, or move it, for the marks to be in view).
+Any marks (tracks, routes, waypoints, etc.) in the file will then immediately be shown on the map (you may have to zoom or change the map, or move it, for the marks to be in view).

 Depending on the source of the GPX file, routes may have a default (light brown) colour or may have a colour that was selected at the time the route was created.